MicrosoftDocs/Hololens/hololens/hololens-licenses-requirements.md

 HoloLens 2 may also be used outside of an Azure AD tenant or in a locked down secure environment with no access to the internet.
 #### Business Use Case:

-- [Deployment Scenario C](hololens-requirements.md#scenario-c-deploy-in-secure-offline-environment) - offline or secure deployment.
+- [Deployment Scenario C](hololens-requirements.md#scenario-c-deploy-in-secure-offline-environment) - offline or secure deployment

 #### Required Licenses
 None